cdktf/cdktf-provider-docker/docs/image.python.md

 Value to specify the build context.

 Currently, only a `PATH` context is supported.
 You can use the helper function '${path.cwd}/context-dir'.
+This always refers to the local working directory, even when building images on remote hosts.
 Please see https://docs.docker.com/build/building/context/ for more information about build contexts.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kreuzwerker/docker/3.1.2/docs/resources/image#context Image#context}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kreuzwerker/docker/3.2.0/docs/resources/image#context Image#context}

 ---